ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Upon receiving a topic data published by a given Publisher P, the Subscriber retrieves the Sender ID of P conveyed as 'kid' in the 'Countersignature version 2' parameter of the COSE_Encrypt0 object (see {{oscon}}), and determines the Replay Window W_P associated with P.

-The Subcriber MUST verify that, according to W_P, the Sender Sequence Number SN_P specified by the 'Partial IV' parameter of the COSE_Encrypt0 object has not been received before from P.
+The Subscriber MUST verify that, according to W_P, the Sender Sequence Number SN_P specified by the 'Partial IV' parameter of the COSE_Encrypt0 object has not been received before from P.

 If the verification above fails, the Subscriber MUST stop processing the COSE_Encrypt0 object conveying the topic data.
 If the value of SN_P is strictly smaller than the currently smallest value in W_P, then the Subscriber MUST stop processing the COSE_Encrypt0 object.